RubixML/ML/README.md

 $estimator = new SoftmaxClassifier(200, 10, new Momentum(0.001), 1e-4);
 ```

 ---
 ### Clusterers
-Clusterers take Unlabeled data points and assign them to a cluster.
+Clustering is a common technique in data mining that focuses on grouping samples in a way such that the groups are similar.
+Clusterers take unlabeled data points and assign them to a cluster.
 The return value of each prediction is the cluster number each sample was assigned to.
-Clustering is a common technique in data mining that focuses on grouping samples in a way such that the groups are similar.

 ### DBSCAN
-Density-based spatial clustering of applications with noise is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters.
+Density-Based Spatial Clustering of Applications with Noise is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters.
+In addition, DBSCAN also has the ability to mark outliers as noise and thus can be used as a quasi [Anomaly Detector](#anomaly-detectors) as well.

 ##### Unsupervised, Persistable